criewaldt/Ense-POST-API/README.md

 ##Class Ense(username)

+This is the main class.

 >username = `str` i.e. `ense = Ense("ChrisR")` - default=`"anonymous"`

 ###Methods

 ####Upload(filepath, addNameTags, title, unlisted)

->This is the method to upload an mp3 to Ense.nyc
+This is the method to upload an Ense to Ense.nyc.

 >filepath = `str` Path to mp3 file i.e. `"PATH/TO/MP3.mp3"` - default=`None`